-Nowhere in the whole wide world are the mountains more stunning than that in Swiss.
+Nowhere in the whole wide world are the mountains more stunning than in Swiss.
 We fell in love with the Swiss alps on our first visit.
-The second just felt more like a blessing.
+The second felt more like a blessing.
 We could explore all the sites we didn’t the first time.
 We intermingled with the locals, were more relaxed, and explored a lot of amazing places to visit in Switzerland.

 Swiss Travel Pass

 Now having a Swiss travel pass is crucial if you want to experience the best of Switzerland.
 The heart-acing Alpine pursuits would have been impossible to venture on without the Swiss pass.

 Important point to note is we drove from Germany to Switzerland but played smart by letting the car being parked back at our Airbnb every single day so we could enjoy the striking routes and invigorating Alpine routes in a laid-back way.
 Train travel is the best way to enjoy your visit to Switzerland.
 Primarily because the extensive train travel is thrilling plus it makes everything way more convenient.
 No heavy parking fees, no tiredness, more fun!

 It will be your all-inclusive travel ticket which will permit you travel by road, rail, and waterways.
 You can get a 3, 4, 8 or 15 days travel pass.
 A 3 days 1st Class Swiss travel pass would cost you 358 CHF.

 If this isn’t enough to excite you about a Swiss travel pass, you get discounts on cable cars and mountain peaks.
 You can travel to Mt.
 Rigi and Schilthorn peak for free.
 Plus, you get free public transportation in Swiss cities.
 It sure is a handsome deal that no one can refuse.